 Fraternity and Sorority Life is committed to establishing and maintaining positive relationships and partnerships with the administration, faculty, local community, alumni, and between the various local and (inter) national Greek organizations.
 Students are encouraged to hold themselves and others accountable for the choices they make, and place equal emphasis on the philanthropic, educational, personal development, and social aspects of membership in a values-based Greek organization.

 UCF’s Greek Community is diverse in numerous aspects while sharing common practices and values.
-UCF’s Greek Community includes historically African-American, Latin/Multicultural, as well as historically Jewish-faith based fraternities and sororities.
+UCF’s Greek Community includes traditional, historically African-American, Latin, Asian, South Asian, Multicultural, and historically Jewish-faith based fraternities and sororities.
 Our organizations share common founding values, such as commitment to scholarship, community service, leadership development, social responsibility, developing community, and life-long friendships and bonds.

 Community service is an important aspect of fraternity and sorority life.
 Participation in community service builds character through the realization of helping others who are in need.
 Greek organizations, individually and collectively, are involved in activities such as Habitat for Humanity, tutoring children, organizing fundraising events and competitions, sponsoring blood drives, conducting community and beach clean-ups, and a variety of other philanthropic activities.

 UCF values a Greek experience that positively contributes to enhancing the overall campus learning environment.
-We as Greek members aspire to uphold all the tenants of the UCF Creed: Integrity, Scholarship, Community, Creativity, and Excellence.
+We as Greek members aspire to uphold all the tenets of the UCF Creed: Integrity, Scholarship, Community, Creativity, and Excellence.
 Membership has its privileges, as well as many responsibilities.
 We welcome students who are interested in upholding and contributing to our “standards of excellence!”

 Integrity, Community, Inclusiveness, Friendship, Scholarship, Leadership, and The UCF Creed.